CyanideBoy/Accelerated-MC-LLN/README.md

 # Accelerated MCMC
-An attempt to accelerate convergence of law of natural numbers by changing the underlying undirected graph suitably.
+An attempt to accelerate convergence of law of natural numbers. <br>
+Conference submission files can be found in `FormalExperiments/` folder.